ducphan122/spring-food-ordering-system/order-service/Readme.md

 ## Event Listener
 - PaymentResponseMessageListenerImpl and RestaurantApprovalResponseMessageListenerImpl are the event listeners for payment and restaurant approval responses.
 They are triggered by the domain events from other bounded contexts (payment and restaurant service).
 - Will be implemented in saga pattern

+## order-dataaccess
+- In JPA, when an entity like OrderItemEntity has multiple columns forming its primary key (composite key), we need a separate class (OrderItemEntityId) annotated with @IdClass to represent this composite key.
+This class must implement Serializable to allow JPA to convert the primary key object into bytes for caching, session management, and distributed systems.
+The composite key class needs to mirror the primary key fields of the main entity and must provide proper equals() and hashCode() methods for entity comparison and identification.
+This approach is particularly useful when one of the primary key fields is also used in relationships (like @ManyToOne).